 - Make a swift recovery: The next step in the hierarchy is recovery.
 This is your chance to help those in need.
 You will significantly reduce waste and ultimately your disposal and hauling costs.
 According to Rethink Food Waste Through Economics and Data (ReFED), there are approximately 1.5 billion meals each year that go uneaten.
 This astronomical figure equates to just 10% of food service and restaurant food being recovered.
 Not only will you be helping others, but there is a financial benefit for you.
 By donating to a 501(c)3 not-for-profit qualified charity, you can receive tax incentives!

 - Revisit recycling processes: You’re probably already recycling common items such as cardboard, plastics, glass, metal and aluminum.
-But there are other recyclable items that are frequently overlooked – light bulbs, printer ink cartridges, batteries, multi-use plastic trays and multi-use plastic baskets to name a few.
+There are other recyclable items that are frequently overlooked. – light bulbs, printer ink cartridges, batteries, multi-use plastic trays, and multi-use plastic baskets, to name a few.
 And what about cooking oil?
 This is a growing industry that needs your old oil to produce various types of biofuels for power generation and heating.
 By increasing your recycling practices you will not only save money on trash removal, but reduce your carbon footprint.

 Reduce expenses even further and give mother nature a helping hand.
 Take a look at your utility bills.
 Are you paying more than you need for water and electricity?
-Simple measures such as fixing dripping water faucets and providing diners with drinking water only when requested will have a positive effect on your next water bill, while helping to preserve our dwindling water supply.
+Simple measures such as fixing dripping water faucets and providing diners with drinking water only when requested.
+This approach will have a positive effect on your next water bill, while helping to preserve our dwindling water supply.

 Turn up your sales volume